ansible/azure-testing/guide_azure.rst

 Dynamic Inventory Script
 ------------------------

-If you're not familiar with Ansible's dynamic inventory scripts, check out `Intro to Dynamic Inventory <http://docs.ansible.com/ansible/intro_dynamic_inventory.html>`_.
+If you are not familiar with Ansible's dynamic inventory scripts, check out `Intro to Dynamic Inventory <http://docs.ansible.com/ansible/intro_dynamic_inventory.html>`_.

 The azure inventory script is called azure_rm_inventory.py.
-It authenticates with the Azure API exactly the same as the Azure modules, which means you will either define the same environment variables described above, create a $HOME/.azure/credentials file (also described above), or pass command line parameters.
+It authenticates with the Azure API exactly the same as the Azure modules, which means you will either define the same environment variables described above in `Using Environment Variables`_, create a $HOME/.azure/credentials file (also described above in `Storing in a File`_), or pass command line parameters.
 To see available command line options execute the following:

 .. code-block:: bash

-    $ ./ansible/contrib/azure_rm_inventory.py --help
+    $ ./ansible/contrib/inventory/azure_rm_inventory.py --help

 As with all dynamic inventory scripts, the script can be executed directly, passed as a parameter to the ansible command, or passed directly to ansible-playbook using the -i option.
 No matter how it is executed the script produces JSON representing all of the hosts found in your Azure subscription.
-You can narrow this down to just hosts found in a specific set of Azure Resource Groups, or even down to a specific host.
+You can narrow this down to just hosts found in a specific set of Azure resource groups, or even down to a specific host.

 For a given host, the inventory script provides the following host variables:

 .. code-block:: JSON

     {
       "ansible_host": "XXX.XXX.XXX.XXX",
       "computer_name": "computer_name2",